 Step 2: Fit the Damper

 If you’re facing difficulty, try twisting them in.
 However, it’s better not to force it, if they don’t fit.
+There might be some differences in tube size for different tube amps.
+Like the 6V6 and el84 comparison.

 Step 3: Attach the Tube